HALtheWise/git-just/README.md

 - `origin/branch` should always point to the _latest thing actually available on the server_, as long as you have internet access.
-- `origin/branch` and `branch` should always point to the same thing, and it shall be referred to as `branch`
+- `origin/branch` and `branch` should always point to the same thing, and it shall be referred to as `branch`, at least for beginners.
+	- In some workflows, people want to `git just save` on their local machine and then be allowed to edit history before pushing.
+I personally think that having a separate unpushed branch `my-feature-wip` is a better way to encode this workflow, but this should probably be a config option.
 - `add` and `commit` shall no longer be two separate operations.
 There shall only be one set of uncommited files, and they shall be the version in your filesystem.
     - Partial commits are good for repository cleanliness,